jonas-koeppel/genome_scramble/README.md

 (4) R scripts used to filter raw variants ./scripts/
 (5) The input data necessary to run R scripts ./input_data/
-(6) Filtered variant calls used in Figures 3-5 of the manuscript ./prc_data/structural_variants/filtered_variants
+(6) Filtered variant calls used in Figures 3-5 of the manuscript ./prc_data/structural_variants/filtered_variants (7) R scripts used to analyze amplicon sequencing of LINE-1 and HERVs with loxPsym insertions